Depression can be a heavyweight on your mind. Therapy can lift your mood and prepare you if it comes back in the future.

 In Depression therapy, we help you by teaching ways to lift your mood.
 With our help, you’ll:

 - Increase your confidence and desire to see people again

 - (If needed) Create a plan to deal with thoughts of killing yourself

 If you’re feeling suicidal, we want to help you in the best way possible.
 We don’t rush-in or overreact.
 If you need to see a Doctor or a Crisis Team, we can arrange that.
 A lot of the time, people need a space to talk about it.
 Everyone’s situation is different, and we’ll focus together on what’s going to be most helpful.

 Our Therapy for Depression aims to get to the root of the problem.
-You’ll have the opportunity to explore what’s happened in your past that made you vulnerable to depression.
+You’ll have the opportunity to explore what’s made you vulnerable to depression.
 We can use this understanding to look at how you cope, its impact on your mood and to build new strategies that give you greater stability.

 Adverse Childhood Experiences (ACE) can leave their mark on you even when you’re older.
-This can cause anxiety, depression and trust issues.
+It can cause anxiety, depressive symptoms and trust issues.
 You may want to understand more about the impact of these experiences.
 Our therapists are skilled and experienced in this area and they can offer you the support you’ll need to get past them.

 How much does depression affect you?

 Depression doesn’t mean your whole life has reached a complete standstill.
 Many people cope with the day-to-day and still feel disconnected, unfulfilled and lonely.
 If that fits your experience, then our short online course called 5 Daily Helpers will help you find that get-up-and-go that is missing.